-As of June 30, 2021, pension systems covering state employees and teachers (except in the City of Boston) held fiduciary assets covering 77.5% and 62.0% of their total pension liabilities, respectively, based on 7.15% discount rates implemented as of their 2020 accounting valuations; the rates have been lowered three times from the 7.5% used for the 2017 valuation.
-Using Fitch's standard 6% return assumption would lower the 2021 ratios to 69.3% and 55.5%, respectively.
+As of June 30, 2022, pension systems covering state employees and teachers (except in the City of Boston) held fiduciary assets covering 71% of their combined pension liabilities, respectively, based on 7.0% discount rate; the rates have been lowered three times from the 7.5% used for the 2017 valuation.
+Using Fitch's standard 6% return assumption would lower the 2022 combined ratio to 64%.

-The commonwealth carries a net OPEB liability for state employees, but not local teachers, measuring \$22.9 billion, based on a 3.6% discount rate and net of prefunding built in recent years from tobacco settlement monies, excess capital gains collections and other sources.
-The net OPEB liability measures 4.0% of personal income.
+The commonwealth reported a net OPEB liability for state employees, but not local teachers, measuring \$13.4 billion as of June 30, 2022, based on a 4.3% discount rate and net of prefunding built in recent years from tobacco settlement monies, excess capital gains collections and other sources.
+The net OPEB liability in the State Retirees Benefit Trust declined from \$16.0 billion as of the end of fiscal 2021.